Grace-Lawrence/Dark-MaRK/README.rst

-*Dark Mark* is an open source python 3 package designed to generate bespoke predictions for dark matter direct detectors. *Dark Mark* allows users to vary three key aspects of dark matter direct detection - the detector model, the dark matter model and the halo model of the galaxy.
+*Dark-MaRK* is an open source Python 3 package designed to generate bespoke predictions for dark matter direct detectors. *Dark-MaRK* allows users to vary three key aspects of dark matter direct detection - the detector model, the dark matter model, and the halo model of the galaxy.

 Documentation
 --------------